ArashPartow/exprtk/readme.txt

    if (!parser.compile(expression_str,expression))
    {
-      // A compilation error has occured.
+      // A compilation error has occurred.
 Attempt to
-      // print all errors to the stdout.
+      // print all errors to stdout.

       printf("Error: %s\tExpression: %s\n",
              parser.error().c_str(),